SmarterApp/RDW_Documentation/docs/Runbook.md

 Only users with special Test Results Availability Write permissions will be able to access the Manage Test Results Availablity UI.
 This is expected to include District and State Admins and DevOps users.
-Only DevOps users will have the ability to move test results from LOADING to REVIEWING or REVIEWING back to LOADING, and they will also be able to view audit reports of previous status changes.
+Only DevOps users will have the ability to move test results from LOADING to REVIEWING or REVIEWING back to LOADING, and they will also be the only users able to view audit reports of previous status changes.
 District and State Admins, as well as DevOps, will be able to change results from REVIEWING to RELEASED or RELEASED back to REVIEWING.